mindreframer/Eden/README.md

 ### `vector`

 There is no constant lookup or nearly constant indexed data structure like **edn**'s `vector` other than the `:array` data structure implemented in one of Erlang's standard library modules.
 Until there is a better implementation for this `Eden` will use [`Array`](https://github.com/takscape/elixir-array), an Elixir wrapper library for Erlang's array.

+### Elixir structs

+To enable transparent encoding / decoding for your Elixir structs, pass the option: `preserve_structs: true` to both `Eden.encode` / `Eden.decode` functions.

 ## **edn** grammar